dirkarnez/corm/README.md

 - [ ] demonstration
   - mariadb using [dirkarnez/mariadb-connector-c-prebuilt](https://github.com/dirkarnez/mariadb-connector-c-prebuilt)
   - baremetal environment
+- [ ] nice interface
+  - do not use `union` to store generic value, instead, generate multiple functions for each type
 - [ ] **May use private interface to hide magic number inside structs, eg same struct different values for generic programming**
 - [ ] .rodata
   - ```c